asiminah/davidmonserrate.github.io/services.md

 permalink: /services/
 ---

-Below is a list of services, with descriptions, that I provide.
+Below is a list of services, with descriptions and rates, that I provide.
 If you are interested in any of these, then click [here](https://davidmonserrate.github.io/booknow/) to book now!

 ## BJJ Gi Privates
 These are 1 hour long, one on one private lessons with the gi.
 Training will be tailored for the athlete.

+### Packages
+One person: $50 an hour
+Two people: $40 an hour per person
+Three-four people: $30 an hour per person

 ## BJJ No-Gi Privates
 These are 1 hour long, one on one private lessons without the gi.
 This includes no-gi and wrestling privates.
 Training will be tailored for the athlete.